Fall Colors North Shore Minnesota

 The Birch Lake Dam

-The Birch Lake Dam is located on the South Kawishiwi River, which is the west border of River Point Resort & Outfitting Co’s mile long private peninsula on scenic highway #1, which connects the North Shore to the Ely area.
-The dam is a hop, skip and a jump from River Point by either boat (1 mile) or by foot or vehicle (1.5 miles).
-This is Ely area ornithologist, Bill Tefft's all time favorite location for birding—and Bill has birded across the region for more than 25 years.
+The Birch Lake Dam is located on the South Kawishiwi River, this is Ely area ornithologist, Bill Tefft's all time favorite location for birding—and Bill has birded across the region for more than 25 years.
 The area which was first mentioned in one of the oldest guides to birding in Minnesota, has been a hot spot for literally decades.
 Tefft says it is still one of the most dependable birding spots in the area.
 Lots of morning sun attracts the warblers, flycatchers and other birds.
 Water is right there, so waterfowl can be counted on.
 You can even walk along the dike that extends on either side of the dam for a better look at the surrounding treetops.
 Adjacent is a gravel road which is also a birder's fun spot to check out.
-River Point Resort & Outfitting Co.

 Request lodging information at: www.northshoreinfo.com/lodging or check out the dining opportunities.